Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Spatio-temporal point pattern of infective events

 \subsection{Modeling and inference}

-Having prepared the data as an object of class \class{epidataCS}, the function \code{twinstim} can be used to perform likelihood inference for conditional intensity models matching Equation~\ref{eqn:twinstim}.
-The main arguments for \code{twinstim} are the formulae of the \code{endemic} and \code{epidemic} predictors, $\log(\rho_{[\bm{s}][t]}) + \log(\nu_{[\bm{s}][t]})$ and $\log(\eta_j)$, and the spatial and temporal interaction functions \code{siaf} ($f$) and \code{tiaf} ($g$), respectively.
-The \code{endemic} formula incorporates covariates from \code{stgrid}, and usually contains at least the population density offset, i.e., \code{endemic = ~offset(log(popdensity))}.
-There can be additional effects of time, which are functions of the variable \code{start} from \code{stgrid}, or effects of, e.g., socio-demographic and ecological variables.
-The second, \code{epidemic} formula specifies $\log(\eta_j)$ for event-specific infectivity.
-For instance, \code{epidemic = ~log(popdensity) + type} corresponds to $\eta_j = \rho_{[\bm{s}_j][t_j]}^{\gamma_{\rho}} \exp(\gamma_0 + \gamma_C \ind(k_j=C))$, which models different infectivity of the event types, and scales with population density (a grid-based covariate) to reflect higher contact rates and thus infectivity in more densly populated regions.
-For the interaction functions, several alternatives as listed in Table~\ref{tab:iafs} are predefined.
-They are applicable out-of-the-box and illustrated later as part of the case study.
+Having prepared the data as an object of class \class{epidataCS}, the function \code{twinstim} can be used to perform likelihood inference for conditional intensity models of the form~\eqref{eqn:twinstim}.
+The main arguments for \code{twinstim} are the formulae of the \code{endemic} and \code{epidemic} linear predictors ($\nu_{[\bm{s}][t]} = \exp$(\code{endemic}) and $\eta_j = \exp$(\code{epidemic})), and the spatial and temporal interaction functions \code{siaf} ($f$) and \code{tiaf} ($g$), respectively.
+Both formulae are parsed internally using the standard \code{model.frame} toolbox from package \pkg{stats} and thus can handle factor variables and interaction terms.
+While the \code{endemic} linear predictor incorporates time-dependent and/or areal-level covariates from \code{stgrid}, the \code{epidemic} formula may use both \code{stgrid} variables and event marks to be associated with the force of infection.
+For the interaction functions, several alternatives are predefined as listed in Table~\ref{tab:iafs}.
+They are applicable out-of-the-box and illustrated as part of the following modeling exercise for the IMD data.
+Own interaction functions can also be used provided their implementation obeys a certain structure, see \code{help("siaf")} and \code{help("tiaf")}, respectively.

-The log-likelihood to evaluate is a function of all parameters in the predictors $\nu_{[\bm{s}][t]}$ and $\eta_j$ and in the interaction functions $f$ and $g$.
-Since it has the form

-it contains a clear computational bottleneck: the two-dimensional integrals $\int_{\bm{R}_i} f(\norm{\bm{s}}) \dif\bm{s}$ over the polygonal influence regions $\bm{R}_i$.
-Calculation is trivial for (piecewise) constant $f$, but otherwise requires numerical integration.
-For this purpose, the \proglang{R} package \pkg{polyCub} \citep{R:polyCub} offers cubature methods over polygonal domains as described in \citet[Section~2]{meyer.held2013:suppB}.
-One of these methods also takes analytical advantage of the assumed isotropy in such a way that numerical integration remains in only one dimension.